Non-Stationary Inventory Control with Lead Times: Challenges in Inventory Optimization under Non-Stationary Demand

-Before introducing our algorithms, we establish the following lower bound on the regret of any learning algorithm for inventory control with zero lead time and switching demand, proved in \cref{app:lower_bound}. \begin{restatable}{theorem}{LowerBound} The expected regret of any learning algorithm for the demand backlogging or the lost-sales model with zero lead time and ${T \geq 5}$ is lower bounded as ${\mathbb{E}[R(T)] = \Omega (\sqrt{ST})}$, even when $S$ is known. \end{restatable} This lower bound holds irrespective of whether the level of non-stationarity is known, and it also applies in the case of backlogging with positive lead time.
-Moreover, it matches the minimax lower bound established for the non-stationary multi-period newsvendor problem \citep[Theorem 3]{chen2025learning}, which follows naturally from that for switching multi-armed bandits \citep{auer2002nonstochastic}.
-This indicates that, in the absence of lead times, non-stationary inventory optimization in dynamic environments is no more difficult than the repeated newsvendor problem.
-Similar $\sqrt{T}$-type bounds appear in episodic lost-sales models with cyclic demand \citep[Theorem 2]{gong2024bandits} and in settings with discrete switching demand \citep[Theorem 1]{chen2021data}.
+\begin{restatable}{theorem}{LowerBound} The expected regret of any learning algorithm for the demand backlogging or the lost-sales model with zero lead time and ${T \geq 5}$ is lower bounded as ${\mathbb{E}[R(T)] = \Omega (\sqrt{ST})}$, even when $S$ is known. \end{restatable} When $S=1$, this recovers the standard $\Omega(\sqrt{T})$ stationary lower bound (\cref{lemma:lower_bound_stationary} and \cite{zhang2020closing}).
+For larger $S$, the $\sqrt{S}$ factor captures the unavoidable cost of adapting to switching demand.
+The bound matches the minimax rate for the non-stationary multi-period newsvendor problem \citep[Theorem~3]{chen2025learning}, indicating that, in the zero-lead time setting, inventory carry-over does not increase the fundamental difficulty of learning under non-stationarity.

+Related $\sqrt{T}$-type lower bounds have been established for episodic lost-sales models with cyclic demand \citep[Theorem~2]{gong2024bandits} and for settings with discrete switching demand \citep[Theorem~1]{chen2021data}.
+Our lower bound differs in that it is stated for the base-stock regret benchmark under piecewise stationary demand and covers both the backlogging and zero-lead time lost-sales models in our framework.
+To the best of our knowledge, analogous minimax lower bounds for non-stationary lost-sales inventory systems with positive lead times have not yet been established.